Coupling, local times, immersions: Application to BKR diffusions

 \subsection{Sketch construction of immersed coupling for the BKR diffusion}

-The work of Sections \ref{sec:brownian-local-time}, \ref{sec:equi-filtration} suggests a direct strategy for constructing successful {\equifiltration} couplings of BKR diffusions; start with an almost-surely successful immersed coupling, and then perturb it to produce a nearly-successful coupling which can then be iterated to generate a successful coupling following the methods used to prove Theorem \ref{thm:isofiltration-coupling} and associated Lemmas.
-The immersed coupling described in \citet[Lemma 5]{Emery-2009} bears a strong family resemblance to the reflection / synchronized coupling given above (Example \ref{coupling:reflection/synchronized}): in preparation for construction of the {\equifiltration} coupling we first sketch a description of \citeauthor{Emery-2009}'s immersed coupling for BKR diffusions using the terminology of our paper.
+The work of Sections~\ref{sec:brownian-local-time}, \ref {sec:equi-filtration} suggests a direct strategy for constructing successful {equi-filtration} couplings of BKR diffusions; start with an almost-surely successful immersed coupling, and then perturb it to produce a nearly-successful coupling which can then be iterated to generate a successful coupling following the methods used to prove Theorem~\ref {thm:isofiltration-coupling} and associated lemmas.
+The immersed coupling described in \'{E}mery \cite {Emery-2009}, Lemma~5, bears a strong family resemblance to the reflection/synchronized coupling given above (Example~\ref{coupling:reflection/synchronized}): in preparation for construction of the {equi-filtration} coupling we first sketch a description of \'{E}mery's immersed coupling for BKR diffusions using the terminology of our paper.

-Application of the Tanaka formula for Brownian local time to \eqref{eq:BKR-relation} shows that \(|X|+|Y|=L^{X;(0)}+L^{Y;(0)}\) increases as the sum of the local times accumulated by \(X\) and \(Y\) at \(0\).
-In the case when \((X,Y)\) does not begin at the origin, so that \(h=\tfrac{1}{2}(|X_0|+|Y_0|)>0\), we can determine a real Brownian motion which drives the BKR diffusion by first defining a binary c\'adl\'ag switch process \(K\), which takes values \(0\) or \(1\), changing only according to the following rules: \begin{enumerate} \item \(K\) takes value \(0\) on entry to the region \(|X|<h\); \item \(K\) takes value \(1\) on entry to the region \(|Y|<h\); \end{enumerate} and otherwise \(K\) is time-constant.
-The initial value of \(K\) is given by
+Application of the Tanaka formula for Brownian local time to \eqref {eq:BKR-relation} shows that $|X|+|Y|=L^{X;(0)}+L^{Y;(0)}$ increases as the sum of the local times accumulated by $X$ and $Y$ at $0$.
+In the case when $(X,Y)$ does not begin at the origin, so that $ h=\tfrac{1}{2}(|X_0|+|Y_0|)>0$, we can determine a real Brownian motion which drives the BKR diffusion by first defining a binary c\'adl\'ag switch process $K$, which takes values $0$ or $1$, changing only according to the following rules: \begin{enumerate}[2.] \item[1.]$K$ takes value $1$ on entry to the region $|X|<h$; \item[2.]$K$ takes value $0$ on entry to the region $|Y|<h$; \end{enumerate} and otherwise $K$ is time-constant.
+The initial value of $K$ is given by